Setting up Vivaria using Docker Compose

 - This isn't the default because of legacy reasons.

-A: Make sure the Docker Engine/daemon is running and not paused or in "Resource Saver" mode. (did you install Docker in the recommended way above?)
+Make sure the Docker Engine/daemon is running and not paused or in "Resource Saver" mode.
+(Did you install Docker in the recommended way above?)

 docker rm vivaria-database-1 --force